EuroProofNet/europroofnet.github.io/_pages/WG1/Gruissan24/meeting.md

 - Claude Stolze will work on the translation and verification of Atelier B proofs in Lambdapi, [B-pog-translator](https://github.com/Deducteam/B-pog-translator).

-- Alessio Coltellacci with work on the encoding of Alethe proofs from SMT solvers to Lambdapi
+- Alessio Coltellacci with work on the encoding of Alethe proofs from SMT solvers to Lambdapi.

 - [Nicolas Magaud](https://dpt-info.u-strasbg.fr/~magaud/) will investigate how to use the Dedukti/Lambdapi toolchain to transform the Isabelle/HOL formal description of Faradžev-Read algorithm into an equivalent formal description in Coq.